TheArturthur/CoppermindScraper/Cosmere/Yolen.md

 While gods existed and died on Yolen prior to the Shattering, these gods were not Shards.
 Current information suggests these gods were dragons.
 Yolen is the setting of the unpublished novels *[[The Liar of Partinel\|The Liar of Partinel]]*, *[[The Lightweaver of Rens\|The Lightweaver of Rens]]* and *[[Dragonsteel Prime\|Dragonsteel Prime]]*. *[[Dragonsteel (series)\|Dragonsteel]]* proper, the prequel to the cosmere as a whole, will be set there.
 Yolen has Earth-like physical parameters, that is to say, its gravity and radius are comparable to Earth.
+In non-canon, trunked works the non-fain ecosystem was referred to as trunelife.
+This name has not yet been canonized.

 https://coppermind.net/wiki/Yolen